johnpaulwick/ML-Predictive-Models-For-Cancer/Final-Project.md

 models.

 # 2 Exploration of Variance in the Data

-*Which genes explain the greatest variance in the data?
-Which ones explain the least?
-Please explain why exploring the variance in the data is important for model building and how you would determine which genes to include in the model.*

 The first thing I do is identify and remove genes with no variance (these are the genes which were not detected at all in any of the